 2. They’re Ramping-Up Ahead of Schedule

 Unless a new hire has sales experience in a very similar environment, they’ll probably need a few months to learn good habits and company best practices.
 First-week nerves, learning product functionality, studying competitors, and interviewing other team members will naturally detract from selling-specific tasks.

+This is why it’s a good idea to include ramp time for new team members.
 Reducing quotas by 75% for the first month and 50% in the second month—for example—gives them time to gather vital context without fear of low-performance marks.

 3. Sales Efficiency is Improving

-Quota attainment is — arguably — the most important indicator of sales success.
+Quota attainment is arguably the most important indicator of sales success.
 However, the process by which you reach those targets also speaks volumes about your sales onboarding process.

 Obviously, a sales development representative who brings 5 qualified leads into the pipeline has done a better job if those leads resulted from 100 emails rather than 500.

-If possible, call recordings from phone conversations and outreach emails should be reviewed weekly for effectiveness.
-When reviewing calls and improving sales efficiency, new sales reps can be paired with more experienced mentors.
+If possible, you should review call recordings from phone conversations and outreach emails weekly for effectiveness.
+When reviewing calls and improving sales efficiency, you should consider pairing new sales reps with more experienced mentors.

-Look for what’s worked in the past and don’t change it.
+Look for what’s worked in the past, and don’t change it.
 Sales isn’t high art—each representative doesn’t need to completely reinvent the industry.
-Once they learn which sales strategies work best for them, they can iterate until they’re comfortable.
+Once they learn which sales strategies work best for them, they can repeat them until they’re comfortable making their own judgments.

 4. Time Spent on Calls is Increasing

+For those sales organizations using software-based phone systems, call metrics and analytics like on-call time should be readily accessible.
 This is useful for sales managers because of the direct correlation between time spent on a sales call and the likelihood of that call being a success.
 The longer the call lasts, the better.

-If the time per call has been improving, it’s likely because your representatives are employing better active listening techniques and making more persuasive consultative selling pitches.
+If the time per call has been improving, it’s likely because your representatives are employing better active listening techniques and making more persuasive selling pitches.